-The faecal occult blood test helps to diagnose bleeding disorders of the gut (intestine).
+The faecal immunochemical test helps to diagnose bleeding disorders of the gut (intestine).

-The faecal occult blood (FOB) test detects small amounts of blood in your faeces, which you would not normally see or be aware of.
-(Faeces are sometimes called stools or motions.
+The faecal immunochemical test detects small amounts of blood in your faeces, which you would not normally see or be aware of.
+Faeces are sometimes called stools or motions.
 It is the waste that you pass out from your back passage (anus).
-Occult means unseen or invisible.)

 Any heavy bleeding into your gut would be obvious because your stools (faeces) would be bloody or a very black colour.
 However, sometimes there is only a trickle of blood.
 If you only have a small amount of blood in your stools then the stools look normal.
-However, the FOB test will detect the blood.
-So, the test may be done if you have symptoms in the tummy (abdomen) such as persistent pain.
+However, the faecal immunochemical test will detect the blood.
+So, the test may be done if you have abdominal symptoms (tummy) such as persistent pain.
 It may also be done to screen for bowel cancer before any symptoms develop (see below).

-Note: the FOB test can only say that you are bleeding from somewhere in the gut.
+Note: the faecal immunochemical test can only say that you are bleeding from somewhere in the gut.
 It cannot tell from which part.
 If the test is positive then further tests will be arranged to find the source of the bleeding - usually, endoscopy and/or colonoscopy.

 Screening for bowel cancer